The Complexity of Non-Iterated Probabilistic Justification Logic: Introduction

+So, in the logic \PJ, statements like ``evidence $t$ serves as a justification for $\alpha$ with probability at least 30\%'' can be expressed. \PJ does not allow iterations of the probability operator.
+In~\cite{koogst} we study an extension of \PJ, the logic \PPJ,\footnote{the two P's stand for iterations of the probability operator.} where iterations of the probability operator as well as justification operators over probability operators are allowed.

-The results of \cite{Kuz00CSLnonote, Mil07APAL,BusKuz12APALnonote} showed that under certain assumptions for the constant specification the derivability problem in the justification logic \J is $\Pi^p_2$-complete, i.e.~it is complete in the second level of the polynomial hierarchy.
-In this paper we show that under the same assumptions for the constant specification the derivability problem for the probabilistic justification logic \PJ remains in the class $\Pi^p_2$-complete.
-As it is the case in \cite{ograma09} and \cite{fahame90} we make use of some results from the theory of linear programming.
+The results of \cite{Kuz00CSLnonote,Mil07APAL,BusKuz12APALnonote,ach15} showed that, under some reasonable assumptions, the derivability problem for the justification logic \J is $\Pi^p_2$-complete, i.e.~it is complete in the second level of the polynomial hierarchy.
+In this paper we show that under the same assumptions the derivability problem for the probabilistic justification logic \PJ remains in the class $\Pi^p_2$-complete.
+We achieve this, by showing that the satisfiability problem for the logic \PJ, which is dual to the derivability problem, belongs to the class $\Sigma^p_2$-complete.
+The methods we use are adaptations from \cite{fahame90} and \cite{Kuz00CSLnonote}.
+As it is the case in \cite{ograma09} and \cite{fahame90} we also make use of some well known results from the theory of linear programming.
+The main result of the paper is that the probability operators do not increase the complexity of the logic, although they arguably enrich the expressiveness of the logical framework.